-Rise of the new CEO
+Rise of the New CEO of Cafe Coffee Day

 Who is Malavika Hegde?

 Malavika Hegde is the daughter of former Karnataka Chief Minister SM Krishna.
-She was born and brought up in Bengaluru where she completed her education at Bengaluru University.
+She was born and brought up in Bengaluru, where she completed her education at Bengaluru University.
 She married Siddhartha in 1991 and has two sons.

 She used to serve as a non-board member for Coffee Day Enterprises Limited and is now out of the shadows.
 She took charge as the CEO of Cafe Coffee Day!